lord/wargo-loader/example/README.md

 $ npm run serve
 ```

-then open http://localhost:8080/asmjs.html or http://localhost:8080/wasm.html in your browser.
+then open http://localhost:8080 in your browser.